It’s a Pumpkin-Palooza in Tea, South Dakota

 With the change of summer to fall, harvest season really starts to take off.
 But harvest season doesn’t always have to mean acres and acres of corn and beans.
-Many families around KIKN country turn their hobby into something for everyone.
-Roger and Kristi Heidinger of Tea, South Dakota are proof of that.
+A family in Tea, South Dakota has taken their own “hobby harvest” and turned it into something that everyone can enjoy.

-This part-time farmer now rents about 6 acres of land from local farmers.
-Most of the land is for perfect pumpkins, but the Heidingers also grow watermelon, cantaloupe, sweet corn and gourds.
+Heidinger and his wife Kristi, rent about 6 acres of land from a local farmer.
+Most of the land is for pumpkins, but the Heidingers also grow watermelon, cantaloupe, sweet corn and gourds.

-But don’t go looking for a big beautiful showroom to purchase his pumpkins.
-The Heidingers have transformed their garage, which is attached to their home in Tea, into their local neighborhood pumpkin patch and stand.
-The family home is now also home to over 1,000 pumpkins in various sizes and colors from the traditional orange to cream, blue, white and various shades of green.
+But don’t go looking for a big beautiful showroom to purchase the perfect pumpkins.
+The Heidingers have transformed their garage, which is attached to their house, into the local neighborhood pumpkin patch and stand, becoming home to over 1,000 pumpkins in various sizes and colors from the traditional orange to cream, blue, white and various shades of green.

-For hours, location and to contact the Heidingers about fall field trips, go to their website:Rogerscountryproduce.com.
+For hours, the location and to contact the Heidingers about fall field trips, go to their website:Rogerscountryproduce.com.